Vernon Paris

-Vernon Paris (born January 5, 1988) is an American professional boxer who fights at light welterweight.
-He had three fights result in no contests because he tested positive for marijuana at the post-fight drug tests.
+Vernon Paris (born January 5, 1988) is an American professional boxer who fights at light welterweight division.
+He had three fights result with no contests because he tested positive for marijuana at the post-fight drug tests.

 Personal life

-Paris grew up in Detroit, Michigan where he grew up a troubled youth.
-He was involved in gangs and committed petty crimes, this culminated in a shooting which occurred on the city's northwest side on the evening of July 25, 2006: Paris was shot three times: in the back, thigh, and groin.
-As a result of this attempted murder he still has a bullet lodged in his back and thigh.
+Paris grew up in Detroit, Michigan as a troubled youth.
+He was involved with gangs and committed petty crimes, which culminated in a shooting on the city's northwest side on the evening of July 25, 2006.
+Paris was shot three times: in the back, thigh, and groin.
+As a result of this attempted murder, he still has a bullet lodged in his back and thigh.

 In May 2008, Paris was stabbed while being involved in a neighborhood argument and suffered a collapsed lung.
 Afterwards, Paris left for Florida to be with his girlfriend and family.
-He returning to Michigan in late 2009 to resume his fighting career along with his friend and promoter, Carlos Llinas.
+He returned to Michigan in late 2009 to resume his fighting career along with his friend and promoter, Carlos Llinas.